apache/calcite/site/_docs/adapter.md

 ### Statistics and cost

-Calcite has a metadata system that allow you to define cost functions and statistics about relational operators, collectively referred to as *metadata*.
+Calcite has a metadata system that allows you to define cost functions and statistics about relational operators, collectively referred to as *metadata*.
 Each kind of metadata has an interface with (usually) one method.
 For example, selectivity is defined by